Applying for Big Game Hunts in New Mexico

 - New Mexico residents may select a Second-Rod validation when purchasing the Game-hunting & Fishing License.

-- Residents and nonresidents will be offered the option to purchase the Stamp Package which includes the Habitat Management & Access Validation and Habitat Stamp.
+- Residents and nonresidents will be offered the option to purchase the Habitat Stamp.
 Applicants under 18 years of age will be offered the Habitat Stamp only.

-- The Harvest Information Program (HIP) number also will be available for applicants to purchase separately
+- The Harvest Information Program (HIP) number also will be available for applicants to select, requiring completion of a survey about previous year’s migratory bird hunting.

-- The deadline to apply for bear and turkey permits is Feb.
-8, 2017.
+- The deadline to apply for bear and turkey hunts is Feb.
+12, 2020.

 Full Fee Up Front

-The application fee and full license fee will be charged at the time the application is submitted.
-Credit cards, debit cards (Visa, MasterCard, Discover and American Express) and electronic checks are acceptable forms of payment.
+The nonrefundable application fee and full license fee for each species will be charged at the time the application is submitted.
+Credit cards, debit cards (Visa, MasterCard, Discover and American Express) or cash are acceptable forms of payment.
+License fees for each species are automatically refunded after draw results are released.

-- 84% of public draw hunt licenses go to New Mexico residents,
+- A minimum of 84% of draw licenses are awarded to New Mexico residents.

-- 10% of public draw hunt licenses go to residents and nonresidents contracting with a New Mexico Registered Outfitter,
+- Up to 10% of draw licenses are awarded to residents and nonresidents applying with a New Mexico registered outfitter.
+See page 33.

 New Mexico Residents Only for Cow Elk and WMA Hunts